lgor89/simple_blog/README.md

   - Validates
   - Ckeditor for editting posts
   - Localization (En,Ru)
-  - Send message to user email, when he create a new post
+  - Add background job,that sending message to user email, when he create a new post